Double-Recycled Product: Perm Polytechnic Scientists Find a Way to Turn Wastewater into Valuable Fertilizer

-New wastewater treatment technology can help solve the problem of water pollution
+New wastewater treatment technology can help solve the problem of water body pollution

-Every year, thousands of cases of river and lake pollution are recorded in Russia, a significant part of which is associated with industrial and urban wastewater.
-One of the key problems is the high content of ammonium nitrogen, which provokes water bloom and the death of ecosystems.
-Scientists from Perm Polytechnic University have developed a method that not only purifies wastewater, but also extracts a valuable fertilizer from it — struvite.
+Every year, thousands of cases of river and lake pollution are recorded in Russia, a significant portion of which is related to industrial and urban wastewater.
+One of the key problems is the high content of ammonium nitrogen, which provokes water blooming and the death of ecosystems.
+Scientists at Perm Polytechnic University have developed a method that not only purifies wastewater but also extracts a valuable fertilizer from it — struvite.

 Struvite is a mineral consisting of magnesium, ammonium, and phosphates.
-In nature, it is found in the form of crystals, and in industry it is used as an effective fertilizer and additive for animals.
+In nature, it occurs as crystals, and in industry, it is used as an effective fertilizer and additive for animals.
 However, its extraction from wastewater has remained a difficult task: crystals form unevenly, which reduces the efficiency of the process.

-The researchers conducted a series of experiments, studying the effect of acidity (pH), temperature, and mixing speed on the formation of struvite.
+The researchers conducted a series of experiments, studying the influence of acidity (pH), temperature, and mixing speed on the formation of struvite.

 Optimal conditions: